 A God of Your Own Understanding

 The distinguished American psychologist, William James, in his book “Varieties of Religious Experiences,” indicates a multitude of ways in which men have discovered God.
 We have no desire to convince anyone that there is only one way by which faith can be acquired.
-If what we have learned and felt and seen means anything at all, it means that all of us, whatever our race, creed or color are the children of a living Creator with whom we may form a relationship upon smoke and understandable terms as soon as we are willing and honest enough to try.
-Those having religious beliefs will find here nothing disturbing to their beliefs or ceremonies.
+If what we have learned and felt and seen means anything at all, it means that all of us, whatever our race, creed or color are the children of a living Creator with whom we may form a relationship.
+Those having religious beliefs will find nothing here threatening their beliefs or ceremonies.
 There is no friction among us over such matters.

 The Many Faces of Developmental Education